How To Make WordPress Faster – Much Faster! A Simple Guide!

 There are a few factors that determine the speed of a website — here are the ones we’ll look at in more detail:

-The ping is essentially the time it takes for a query from your computer to get to the server.
+The ping is essentially the time it takes for a query from your computer (or your visitors’ computers) to get to your website’s server.
 This is measured in milliseconds, which may seem low, but these milliseconds add up quickly.
 If your website has lots of requests, even a 10ms ping could add up to a whole second or more.

-You obviously can’t ask users to move closer to your servers, but you can use CDN services to lower pings on average.
+You obviously can’t ask users to move closer to your servers, but you can use a content delivery network (CDN) to lower pings on average.
 We’ll talk more about CDN services below.

-Therefore, finding a good host should be top priority.
-We have numerous articles and guides on hosting here at WinningWP — take a look at our Guide to the best WordPress Hosting Services and our articles on hosting.
+Therefore, finding a good host should be your top priority.
+We have numerous articles and guides on hosting here at WinningWP — take a look at our guide to the best WordPress hosting services and our articles on hosting.

 As a general rule, it’s worth paying a little extra for a premium hosting service — especially if your business relies on your website’s speed and uptime.

 Code quality affects site speed in numerous ways: Bad code takes longer to process; unoptimized code may be a lot more memory-intensive, or simply larger, taking more time to download.
 That’s not to mention the snowball effect that’s tied to hard-to-maintain code — as more and more developers add more and more to your code in different styles, using different methodologies, it’ll start to degrade, compounding all of the issues above.